Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 1. Ensure that all instances of your Unreal Project are closed.
-2. If you do not have any Plugins installed in your project then create a new ‘Plugins’ folder in your ‘Project’ folder and copy the unzipped plugin inside.
+2. If you do not have any Plugins installed in your project then create a new `Plugins` folder in your `Project` folder and copy the unzipped plugin inside.
-3. If you already have Plugins in your project then open the ‘Plugins’ folder to find the `OWLLivestreamingCamera` folder and copy it into the existing ‘Plugins’ folder in your Project.
+3. If you already have Plugins in your project then open the `Plugins` folder to find the `OWLLivestreamingCamera` folder and copy it into the existing `Plugins` folder in your Project.